 Contacting the Public Defender

-After arraignment, you can call the Public Defender’s Office at the court where the case is being heard and ask for the name and phone number of the attorney who will be handling the case.
-Some tips:
+After the arraignment hearing, you can call the Public Defender’s Office at the court where the case is being heard and ask for the name. phone number and email/fax of the attorney who will be handling the case.

-• When you reach the attorney, inform them of your family member’s condition and any information that may be beneficial to the case.
-You will want to provide them with a complete medical/psychiatric/social/educational history of your family member in writing, including hospitalizations, diagnosis, medications, and associated facility/doctor/clinician contact information.
-(You can offer to fax an AB1424 Form containing this information).
+- When you reach the attorney, inform them of your family member’s mental health condition and any information that may be beneficial to the case.
+You can offer to fax or email the AB1424 Form containing their psychiatric history.

-• Attorneys are extremely busy and many will appreciate written or faxed correspondence.
+- Attorneys are extremely busy and many will appreciate written or faxed correspondence instead of a phone call.

 The PDO Mental Health Unit

 If you are having trouble contacting your loved one’s public defender (who may be in court, or working on many other cases), you can contact the PDO (Public Defenders Office) Mental Health Unit.
 Be aware that the PDO Mental Health Unit receives an enormous number of phone calls from clients and their families each day.
-If you do call, you can expect to hear back within two business days.
+If you have to leave a voice mail, or if you send an email, you can expect to hear back within two business days.

 PDO Mental Health Contacts: